TomerPacific/MobileWebSpecialistNanodegree/Lesson 14 - ARIA/README.md

 Div element with a role="button" will have a label of Wombat

 Span element with a role="checkbox" will have a label of Wallaby

+## Concept 12 Quiz - Combo Box
+Added logic to call setActiveDescendant and to insert the correct location and size to filtered combo box items

+>aria-setsize may apply to elements with a role of(select all the apply):
+- Option
+- Listitem